cathive/concourse-chartmuseum-resource/README.md

 ## Requirements

-* A running ChartMuseum instance (this resource has been tested with v0.2.7 ans v0.2.8)
+* A running ChartMuseum instance (this resource has been tested with v0.7.1)

 ## Installation